 Most people who test positive to COVID-19 will be able to safely recover at home.
-Find out about what steps you should take and how you can access support.
+Get advice on the steps you should take and how you can access support.

 If you test positive to COVID-19, you are no longer required to isolate but you should stay home and take steps to protect others.

 To reduce the risk to others, if you test positive to COVID-19 you should:

 If you test positive for COVID-19, you may be infectious for up to 10 days but you are most infectious in the two days before your symptoms start and while you have symptoms (runny nose, sore throat, cough and fever).

 There are important things close contacts should do to protect others.

 Following this close contact advice for at least 7 days will help to protect our community, in particular people at risk or with health vulnerabilities, while you are potentially infectious.

 It is important to monitor your symptoms while isolating at home so you know if you need to access medical support.